 Add the CSV file as a layer

-You downloaded this CSV file from ArcGIS Online.
 You can get CSV files from many other public servers or convert them from other file types.
 You can also make them by copying and pasting information from web pages or other sources.

 - On the ribbon, click the Add button and choose Add Layer from File.